DirectRTX/Simple-Ad-Network/README.md

 Please make sure you have the following things before you get started:

 1. An account at <a href="https://directrtx.com">DirectRTX</a>.
 Instantly approved.
-2. A free account at CloudFlare:  https://www.cloudflare.com
+2. A free account at <a href="https://www.cloudflare.com">CloudFlare</a>.
+No upgrades needed.
 3. A domain name.
 We recommend using <a href="https://www.namesilo.com">NameSilo</a>.
 4. A web hosting account.
 We recommend <a href="https://www.stablehost.com">StableHost</a>.
 5. A <a href="https://www.paypal.com/">PayPal</a> account.
 Used for payments from DirectRTX.